May 2026 Election Results

 Governor

-Tina Kotek ENDORSED
+Tina Kotek WON

-Website | Endorsements | Filing Bio
+Website | Endorsements | Filing Bio | Voters' Pamphlet Statement

 Facebook | Instagram